garrandall/popular-music-data/tracks/rock-the-boat-aaliyah.md

 Work it in the middle, work the middle
 Work the middle, work the middle
 Change positions, new position
-New position (Ooh), new position
+New position (Oh), new position
 (Now stroke it baby)
 Stroke it for me, stroke it for me
 Stroke it for me, stroke it for me

-Ooh, baby, I love your stroke ('Cause you)
+Oh, baby, I love your stroke ('Cause you)
 'Cause you get me where I'm going ('Cause you get me where I'm going) In a jury, you'll get my vote
 'Cause I believe